If you do not have the time or the money to strip your wallpaper then this blog about how to paint over wallpaper is for you!

-The quality of the wall papering job to begin with, will determine whether one can paint the paper or not.
-If the wall paper is completely tight on the wall and in the corners, where it meets the ceiling and the skirting boards, then there should not be a problem, the paper may bubble up after painting, but it will pull back when it dries, if this happens it is advisable only to paint one coat in a day, this way the paper stays on the wall.
-You may have to fill the seems on the paper depending again on how well it was hung.
+The quality of the original wallpapering job will determine whether you can paint the wallpaper or not.
+If the wallpaper is completely tight on the wall, in the corners where it meets the ceiling and the skirting boards, then there should not be a problem.
+The paper may bubble up after painting but it will pull back when it dries.
+If this happens then only paint one coat in a day – this way the paper stays on the wall.
+You may have to fill the seams on the paper, depending on how well it was hung.

 It may take a couple of coats to cover any patterned paper, more so than painting over any solid colour.

 If the paper is vinyl paper a special primer or undercoat may be used.
 Also with vinyl paper that appears smooth, but has variations in the pattern, then the pattern may still be seen when viewed against the light.

 Stripping paper is generally a better option, but sometimes painting over it is more suitable.